subhashk01/Class-Visualizer/README.md

 <br> <br> <br>
 *Further details about the graphs:*

 *Some simplifications were made to this model.
-Some classes in a major depend on classes outside of that major.
-For example 8.04 Quantum Physics I (a physics course) is dependent on 18.03 Differential Equations (a math course).
-Those dependencies were ignored for visual simplicity.
+Some classes in a major depend on classes outside of that major, and those dependencies were ignored for visual simplicity.
+For example, the dependency of 8.04 Quantum Physics I (a physics course) on 18.03 Differential Equations (a math course) was not shown.
 Also, some more advanced classes only require "permission of instructor."
-Those classes were also ignored because they are not taken by the average undergraduate at MIT and also have no implementable dependency.*
+Those classes were also ignored because they have no implementable dependency.*

-The graphs vary in usefulness.
+*The graphs vary in aesthetics.
 For some majors, almost all of the classes have no prereqs or only require instructor permission.
-I completely excluded Course 21 for this reason, it's graph was essentially empty.
-I also didn' include Course 3: Materials Science, since many classes have prereqs that don't exist.*
+I completely excluded Course 21 for this reason, as it's graph was essentially empty.
+I also didn't include Course 3: Materials Science, since many of its listed classes have prereqs that don't exist.
+Some majors have so many classes that the graphs can be hard to read without zooming (e.g. Course 6, 18).
+Other majors don't have a central introductory course (e.g. Courses 11, 12) so their graphs are less unified.*